Toby Savin: Career

+Accrington Stanley

 Savin joined Accrington Stanley in 2017, after being in the youth academies at Southport, Wigan Athletic, Everton and Crewe Alexandra.
 On 19 June 2019, Savin signed a two-year professional contract with Accrington Stanley.
 On 3 September 2019, Savin made his debut for Accrington in a 2–1 EFL Trophy win against Fleetwood Town.
 On 30 December 2019, Savin joined Stalybridge Celtic on loan.
 He was later recalled by his parent club in January 2020.

 Savin made his full English Football League debut on the 12 September 2020, playing the full 90 minutes in an opening day victory against Peterborough United.

 On 16 February 2023, Savin joined Stevenage on an emergency loan.

+Shrewsbury Town

+On 27 June 2024, Savin joined EFL League One club Shrewsbury Town on a two-year deal.

+On 18 February 2025, Savin joined Barnet on an initial one month loan.
+On 25 March 2025, he joined FC Halifax Town on loan for the remainder of the season.

+Wigan Athletic

+On 1 September 2025, Savin departed Shrewsbury Town and joined League One club Wigan Athletic on a one-year deal.